 There are a few ways you can make freezer packs.
 My favorite are mason jars or reusable bags.
 Stasher and (re)zip are both great brands that you can reuse over and over because they’re made from silicone.

+Can you freeze ingredients in freezer bags?
 You absolutely can.
 Yet, I love prepping my smoothies in wide mouth, pint sized ball jars.
 These jars will fit the blended smoothie perfectly and they are reusable.
 Also, they fit in all kinds of spaces within most freezers.

 Wide mouth jars work the best as the ingredients are easier to get out when I start blending.
 There is no worry that the glass will break, as the liquid isn’t added until blending.